Alex-Ishmael/Personal-Website/README.md

 # Personal Website

-My personal website built with HTML5 and styled with CSS3 implementing the Bootstrap framework.
-Check it out at [alexanderishmael.com](https://alexanderishmael.com/)
+A place to host personal projects, document professional development, and to find out a little more about me!